El Sabor Tradicional de la Alta Gastronomía desde 1920

 A unique ecosystem worldwide because of its peculiarities, biodiversity, and natural wealth, characteristic of the southwest of the Iberian Peninsula, the dehesas selected by FISAN are extensions of holm oak forests that have withstood the test of time.

-IBÉRICO Quality
+IBERICO Quality

-The Ibérico Quality Standard.
+The Iberico Quality Standard.

 The Ibérico Quality Standard is a firm commitment to ensuring quality, transparency, and consumer information regarding the characteristics and manufacturing conditions of Ibérico products; so that consumers may make the right decision according to their needs at the time of purchase.

-MAIN CHARACTERISTICS OF THE IBÉRICO PIG
+MAIN CHARACTERISTICS OF THE IBERICO PIG

-The Ibérico pig is a descendant of the Mediterranean wild boar (Sus mediterraneus) although its genome includes traces of the European wild boar (Sus scrofa) and the Asian wild boar (Sus vittatus).
+The Iberico pig is a descendant of the Mediterranean wild boar (Sus mediterraneus) although its genome includes traces of the European wild boar (Sus scrofa) and the Asian wild boar (Sus vittatus).

 The Iberian Peninsula’s geographic characteristics favoured the isolation of the different Ibérico pig strains, which, added to farmers selecting particular traits, gave rise to multiple genetic lines that come from a common branch.